-Net Organisation for Youth Empowerment and Development (NOYED) is a small organization established in 2004 (but did not become operational until 2010) by a group of young people trained in community development, leadership and social entrepreneurship.
+Net Organisation for Youth Empowerment and Development (NOYED) is a small organization established in 2004 (but did not become operational until 2010) by a group of young women and men who were trained in community development, leadership and social entrepreneurship.
 NOYED aims to improve the quality of life of young and vulnerable people through interventions on health, education and livelihoods.
-It is based in Tamale and every team member is under 35 years which is the upper limit of the definition of youth in Ghana.
+NOYED is based in Tamale and most team members are under 35 years, which is the upper limit of the definition of youth in Ghana.
 Iddi Abdulai Alhassan, NOYED’s Executive Director, holds a Master of Philosophy in Development Studies and has over 14 years’ experience working in the development sector in Ghana.
 He is one of NOYED’s original founding team and is assisted by Awal Mohammed Abukari, a teacher and accountant, who has been with the organization for over 10 years and is responsible for finances and human resources.

 Primary Location: Tamale